RAAF M2 [UNSW]

 M2 satellite builds on the work of the M2 Pathfinder and will be used for maritime surveillance as well as building block demonstrations of various sensors, communications and on-board processing.
 This particular satellite will be launched as a 12U CubeSat and split into two in orbit, and demonstrate formation flying technologies as well.
 These satellites have re-programmable software defined radios on board and can change their purpose mid-mission, greatly improving their functional capabilities for multiple uses by Defence and civilian users alike.

-The satellites will be launched in March 2021 on a shared Electron Photon-LEO launch.
+The satellites were launched in March 2021 on a shared Electron Photon-LEO launch.
+On 11 September 2021 the satellites seperated from each other in orbit.

 |Type / Application:||Technology|